oznurolcek/AITextAnalyzer/README.md

 ```

 After the containers start,

 The backend will be available at: http://localhost:8000

-The forend will be available at: http://localhost:8080
+The frontend will be available at: http://localhost:8080

 Notes: